Sara-Mill/Enigma-README-generator/Develop/Enigma-README-Generator.md

   <a name = 'license'></a>
   ## License
-  The application is covered under a GNU LGPLv3 license.
+  The application is covered under a Apache 2.0 license.

   <a name = 'contributing'></a>
   ## Contributing to this Repo
-  Fork the repo then code
+  Fork the rpo, and then code

   <a name = 'questions'></a>
   ## Questions / Contact Details